John Sullivan (Jesuit): Childhood and education

 John Sullivan was born in mid-1861 at 41 Eccles Street in the old Dublin.
 He was born as the last of five children to Sir Edward Sullivan (7 October 1822 – 13 April 1885) – member of the Church of Ireland and a successful barrister who would later become the Lord Chancellor of Ireland – and Elizabeth Josephine Bailey (1823 – 27 January 1898) – a Roman Catholic from a prominent land-owning household in Passage West.
 Sullivan was raised as a Protestant and was baptized in the local Church of Ireland parish of Saint George on Temple Street on 15 July 1861.
-One sister was Annie Sullivan (1852 – 25 January 1918) and a brother was William (23 February 1860 – 7 July 1937).
-The girls were raised as Catholics while the sons were raised as Protestants.
-The first child was Annie and then came Edward, Robert and William.
+According to the custom of the time, girls were raised as Catholics while the sons were raised as Protestants.
+The first child was Annie (1852 – 25 January 1918) and then came Edward, Robert and William (23 February 1860 – 7 July 1937).

-In late 1861 the household relocated to 32 Fitzwilliam Place in Dublin.
-In 1873 he was sent to the Portora Royal School in Enniskillen with his brother William.
-In 1877 his brother Robert (1853–77) drowned after a boating accident in Killiney Bay along with Constance Exham who was the daughter of a family friend.
+In late 1861, the household relocated to 32 Fitzwilliam Place in Dublin.
+In 1873, he was sent to the Portora Royal School in Enniskillen with his brother William.
+His name is inscribed there on the Royal Scholars Honours Board in Steele Hall.
+In 1877, his brother Robert (1853–77) drowned after a boating accident in Killiney Bay along with Constance Exham, who was the daughter of a family friend.

-After his time at the Portora Royal School he followed in his father's footsteps and went to Trinity College from 1879 where he studied classics.
-He was awarded the Gold Medal in Classics in 1885 and he studied for the English Bar at Lincoln's Inn in London.
-During this period he travelled across Europe and spent time taking walking tours in Macedonia and Greece as well as Asia Minor.
+After his time at the Portora Royal School, he followed in his father's footsteps and went to Trinity College from 1879, where he studied classics.
+He was awarded the Gold Medal in Classics in 1885 and he studied for the English Bar at Lincoln's Inn in London, His father's sudden death was a great shock to him.
+At the age of twenty-four he came into a comfortable inheritance.
+During this period, he travelled across Europe and spent time taking walking tours in Macedonia and Greece as well as Asia Minor.
 He spent several months in one of the Orthodox monasteries on Mount Athos and even contemplated entering it as a monk.
 He travelled through Southern Italy en route home but was forced to prolong his stay there due to contracting smallpox.

+Sullivan was appointed barrister in 1888.
+"That he was a man of ability, experience and judgement was indicated by his appointment in 1895 by the Conservative government to a commission to investigate the widespread massacre of Armenians in Adana, Asia Minor."

-Upon his father's death in 1885 he came into a comfortable inheritance.
-He was a frequent visitor to the Hospice of the Dying at Harold's Cross where he brought comfort and companionship in addition to small tokens of food and drink as well as clothing to those ill people.
-Even after he became a teacher at Clongowes Wood College he continued these small luxuries to the poor including a bit of tobacco while also providing them with tea and sugar as well as oranges and apples.
+He was a frequent visitor to the Hospice of the Dying at Harold's Cross, where he brought comfort and companionship in addition to small tokens of food and drink as well as clothing to those ill people.
+Even after he became a teacher at Clongowes Wood College he continued these small luxuries to the poor, including a bit of tobacco while also providing them with tea and sugar as well as oranges and apples.
 His brother novices remember him for his small kindnesses extended to his classmates.